 - Consider overnight travel.
 An overnight flight or train ride might seem inconvenient, but it will spare you from spending money on at least one night in a hotel.
 Plus, the rates for overnight travel tend to be lower, so you’ll save money in two ways.

 - Negotiate hotel rates.
 Online booking sites are certainly convenient, but they don’t give you the possibility of negotiating your rate.
 Consider calling the hotel directly and negotiating for a better price.

 - Stay in a hostel or shared space.
-You could also stay in a hostel, which has much lower rates associated with it, or rely on a shared space through couch surfing or an exchange program.
+You could also stay in a hostel with much lower rates associated with it or rely on a shared space through couch surfing or an exchange program.
 In some cases, you may be able to stay for free.

 - Speaking of staying for free, consider bringing along a tent.
 Each night you camp is one more night you won’t have to pay for an expensive hotel.